JalanshMunshi/jalansh-munshi-v2/content/post/finding-an-internship-in-the-us/index.md

 It does matter how you present the information on your resume.
 Whenever I add a new experience or project to my resume, I always remember the feedback I received from an individual about my resume - "Sound like an achiever instead of a doer."
 Be a humblebrag.
 If possible, ask your friend, or brother/sister to review your resume for some grammatical mistakes or for the content.

 As far as the ATS is concerned, that is something that I do not have detailed knowledge about.
 It is a black box for me as well.
 We usually submit a PDF copy of our resume and not every PDF parser parses the text on our resume with 100% accuracy.
 Take Workday or Lever for example.
 The content for my resume was more accurately parsed by Lever as opposed to Workday.
 A workaround that I came up with was to include the specific keywords as many times as I can, but only at relevant places.
 For example, I used React during a couple of my professional experiences.
-Hence, I mentioned React in the tech-sack for both the experiences and also mentioned it in the Skills section.
+Hence, I mentioned React in the tech-stack for both the experiences and also mentioned it in the Skills section.
 You can do something different which may work out for you.
 Again, this is something that I do on the basis of my intuition and it may not be necessarily correct.

 ## Building your profile